naomitague/tbm-RHESSys-Obs/Templates/Process Template.md

 ## Code source file and function names in which process is updated
-## Code source file in which updated variables are used directly (limit to 4 if used in multiple places)
+## Code source file in which code is called updated variables are used directly (limit to 4 if used in multiple places)